freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/the-odin-project/html-boilerplate-question-b.md

 # --description--

-After we declare the doctype, we need to provide an `<html>` element.
+After you declare the doctype, you need to provide an `<html>` element.
 This is what’s known as the root element of the document, meaning that every other element in the document will be a descendant of it.

-This becomes more important later on when we learn about manipulating HTML with JavaScript.
+This becomes more important later on when you learn about manipulating HTML with JavaScript.
 For now, just know that the HTML element should be included on every HTML document.

 Back in the index.html file, let’s add the `<html>` element by typing out its opening and closing tags, like so: